Mattress for Side Sleepers

 The perfect firmness level for a side sleeper will vary depending on your body weight and personal preferences.

-Side sleepers with hip pain will probably need a mattress with a medium soft to medium firm feel, depending on the body weight.
+Side sleepers with hip pain will probably need a mattress with a medium soft to medium firm feel, depending on their body weight.

-Side sleepers with back pain will probably need a mattress with medium to medium firm feels, depending on the body weight.
+Side sleepers with back pain will probably need a mattress with a medium- to medium-firm feel, depending on their body weight.

-Side sleepers with shoulder pain will probably need a mattress with a medium soft to medium firm feel, depending on the body weight.
+Side sleepers with shoulder pain will probably need a mattress with a medium soft to medium firm feel, depending on their body weight.

 Why do side sleepers need the best mattresses?